Lord Assassin Morghoul

 A textbook Lord Assassin Morghoul starts off with him moving 9" (including Apparition); if the enemy are unlucky he'll charge 12".
 Then he feats.
 If the enemy caster is within 12" (for a total of 21" or 24") they've just had their DEF flattened.
 Follow it up with Mortality (boost to hit) and most enemies are ready to be finished off.
 And if you have a Cyclops Shaman Mortality has the same range as the feat.

 So how to finish off the target?
 Having lost six points of DEF and two of ARM they should be ripe for the picking.
 You can either do it at range or in melee.
 In melee, it's normally an Incorporeal Archidon from 11" away (13 if you brought a Titan Gladiator), flying over the enemy and ignoring free strikes or even an incorporeal Animantarax from 13" away.
 At range, it's a Mammoth from 18" away or a Titan Cannoneer or two from 20" away, supported by a Cyclops Shaman or Cyclops Raider from 20" - and possibly some Venators.

 Drawbacks and Downsides

 - If he fails to assassinate, he gets squashed

-- Shadow Play only works on your turn and only on a single target (although you can Spell Cycle it).
+- Shadow Play only works on your turn, and on a limited number of model.
 This means that it is purely a piece for positioning your models.

 - Eyeless Sight grants immunity to Blind.
 Legion beasts all have eyeless sight, and no one runs fewer infantry than Legion.
 Their whole faction is typically immune to Morghoul2's feat and fan.